 - Students arriving at any time after morning registration (7.55am) must report to student reception to sign in.

-- Parents/carers must send a message via the School Gateway, or phone in, on the first day of absence before 8.10am, and on all subsequent days.
+- Parents/carers must send a message via the School Gateway on the first day of absence before 8.10am, and on all subsequent days.
 This includes illness, medical appointments, college interviews, bereavements and funerals etc.

 - When a student is absent from school and no message is received from home, the school will automatically call the parent via Truancy Call to ascertain the reason for the child’s absence.